Gray Hydrogen Future in the Energy Transition

 Gray hydrogen is a widely used industrial gas, and as such, its production and use are subject to various regulations and policies.
 Here are some examples of regulations and policies that apply to gray hydrogen:

-2. Safety regulations: Hydrogen is a highly flammable gas, and its production, storage, and transport require strict safety measures.
-In many countries, gray hydrogen production facilities must comply with safety regulations, such as those set by the Occupational Safety and Health Administration (OSHA) in the United States.
+2. Safety regulations: Since hydrogen is a highly flammable gas, extreme caution must be taken during production, storage, and transportation.
+Safety regulations, like those established by the Occupational Safety and Health Administration (OSHA) in the United States, are mandatory for gray hydrogen production facilities in numerous countries.

 Overall, gray hydrogen future production and use are subject to a wide range of regulations and policies aimed at reducing carbon emissions and promoting the transition to a low-carbon energy system.